Self possession

 Chapter 1

+The pen shot over Damian Prescott’s shoulder, narrowly missing his right ear.
 What the hell?
 He was the only person in the house.

 This was no way to start a Monday morning.

-Like many a fervent acolyte before and since, Damian had been swept up in the benefits of affirmations.
-It had been his intention to start the week by writing some positive statements with which to inspire himself.
-And he certainly wasn’t going to let a random muscle spasm stop him.
+Like many a self-development enthusiast before and since, Damian had been swept up in the heady notion of positive thinking.
+In recent weeks he’d become a devotee of affirmations.
+(So far they’d had zero impact on his life.
+But that, he told himself, must surely be because he just hadn’t done enough of them.)
+It had been his intention to start today by writing some positive statements with which to inspire himself.
+And he wasn’t going to let a random muscle spasm stop him.
+Once more he applied pen to paper.

-He once more applied pen to paper.
 Again his arm flew viciously away from the page.
 This time the nib left a small ink mark on the wall.
 And for all that he tried to convince himself not to do so, he was starting to panic.
 What was happening to him?

-“Screw this!” he told himself “I WILL NOT BE DEFEATED!”: a statement which, even as he yelled it silently at himself, sounded way more cock-sure than it really was.
-In fact he was becoming increasingly stressed, as he knew the truth was that he simply couldn’t afford to be defeated.
+“Screw this.” he told himself “I WILL NOT BE DEFEATED”: a statement which, even as he yelled it silently at himself, sounded way more self-assured than it was – because in truth he simply couldn’t afford to be defeated.
 He had only another couple of months left before his gardening leave salary would disappear.
-Flight and freeze weren’t viable options.
-His response would have to be ‘fight’.
+Flight and Freeze weren’t viable options.
+His response would have to be Fight.

 He found the offending pen on the landing, took it back to his desk and sat down.
-Gripping it in his right hand, he made a fist around it, determined it was going nowhere this time.
+Gripping it in his right hand he made a fist around it, determined it was going nowhere this time.
 So determined, in fact, that he wrapped his left hand around his right, as tightly as he could, so the biro was encased in a double fist.
 “Ha!” he declared to his arm.
 “Weren’t expecting that were you?”

 A massive convulsion smashed across his abdomen.

-It was several seconds before he was able to raise his face from the floor, and gaze up at his desk four feet away.
-That simple piece of furniture seemed to be one solid, dependable object on which he could focus in a reality which had now indisputably, and terrifyingly, lost the plot.
-Out of the corner of his eye, his upturned chair was just visible – seeming almost to mock him as it lay on its side.
-It had tumbled in the opposite direction when he’d been violently thrown out of it by…
+It was several seconds before he was able to raise his face from the floor.
+His desk was four feet away.
+That simple piece of furniture was one solid, dependable object on which he could focus in a reality which had now indisputably, and terrifyingly, lost the plot.
+Out of the corner of his eye, his upturned chair was just visible – seeming almost to mock him as it rested, legs akimbo, on its side.
+It had tumbled in the opposite direction when he’d been violently thrown out of it by he knew not what.

-© Russell-Olivia Brooklands 2023
+© Russell-Olivia Brooklands 2024